FlavScents AInsights Entry for Perillaldehyde (CAS: 2111-75-3)

 1. Identity & Chemical Information

-Perillaldehyde, also known as perilla aldehyde, is a naturally occurring organic compound with the IUPAC name 4-(1-methylethenyl)-1-cyclohexene-1-carboxaldehyde.
+Perillaldehyde, also known as perilla aldehyde, is a naturally occurring organic compound with the IUPAC name 4-(prop-1-en-2-yl)cyclohex-1-ene-1-carbaldehyde.
 It is identified by the CAS number 2111-75-3.
-The FEMA number for perillaldehyde is 3557.
-Other identifiers include its FL number 02.013 and CoE number 257.
+The FEMA number for perillaldehyde is 3556.
+Other identifiers include the FL number 02.015 and CoE number 236.
 The molecular formula of perillaldehyde is C10H14O, and it has a molecular weight of 150.22 g/mol.
-Structurally, perillaldehyde contains an aldehyde functional group, which is crucial for its characteristic odor profile.
-The presence of the isopropenyl group contributes to its distinctive sensory attributes.
+Structurally, perillaldehyde contains an aldehyde functional group, which is significant for its odor profile, contributing to its characteristic citrus-like aroma.

 Citation hooks: FlavScents; PubChem; FEMA